Cohomology Structures of A Poisson Algebra: II: Preliminaries

-The following bicomplex is given by taking tensor of the bar resolution of the $A^e$-module $A$ and the Koszul resolution of the $\U(A)$-module $\K$, where we write $A^i=\ot^iA$ and $\wedge^j=\wedge^j A$ for brevity. {

-} Its total complex gives a free resolution of $A$ as a $\Q$-module.
-For any quasi-Poisson module $M$, after applying the functor $\Hom_\Q(-,M)$ to the total complex, we obtain the quasi-Poisson complex with coefficients in $M$, whose cohomology group is isomorphic the extension group $\Ext_\Q^\ast(A,M)$, and called the quasi-Poisson cohomology group with coefficients in $M$, see \cite[Section 2]{BY}.
+In \cite{BY}, the authors consider the following bicomplex by taking tensor product of the bar resolution of the $A^e$-module $A$ and the projective resolution of the trivial $\U(A)$-module $\K$ { } Its total complex gives a free resolution of $A$ as a $\Q$-module.
+For any quasi-Poisson module $M$, after applying the functor $\Hom_\Q(-,M)$ to the total complex, we obtain the quasi-Poisson complex with coefficients in $M$, whose cohomology group is isomorphic the extension group $\Ext_\Q^\ast(A,M)$, and called the \emph{quasi-Poisson cohomology group with coefficients in} $M$, see \cite[Section 3]{BY}.